 As schools prepare to close their doors for the long summer break, Perennial is here to help parents and carers worried about the additional cost of the school holidays.

-We can support people working in horticulture with childcare costs, holiday activities and clubs, to allow people to continue working during the busy summer season.
+We can support people working in horticulture with childcare costs, including holiday activity clubs such as play schemes, to allow people to continue working during the busy summer season.
 We can also help meet the costs of additional food required over the summer break and help people access other sources of support depending on their situation.

 Julia Hayne, Director of Services at Perennial, is keen to remind people about how Perennial can help.
 She says: